 All Worldfest tickets are non-refundable and non-exchangeable for future events.
 You may transfer or sell the ticket to someone else.
 Just contact us at email@example.com with the new patrons information, including name and email.

-New volunteers please fill out the California WorldFest Volunteer Application below.
+New and Returning volunteers please fill out the California WorldFest Volunteer Application HERE.